kimhyunmook/OAuth-Connections-Viewer/README.md

 # OAuth Connections Viewer

+## About This Extension

 OAuth Connections Viewer is a Chrome extension that allows you to view OAuth connection history (names, images) from various platforms such as Google, Naver, and Kakao at a glance.
+You no longer need to individually search through each OAuth platform - everything is visible at once.
+The extension does not collect personal information or IDs and stores data in your personal storage for safe use.

+#### **Note: Not yet deployed to Google Web Store**

+Please install manually and use in developer environment.

+## Planned Updates

+- Search functionality ✅ (Completed)
+- OAuth list refresh
+  - Currently requires deleting storage and reloading
+- Check which OAuth is registered on the current page

 <div style="display:flex;align-items:center;justify-content:center">
     <a href="https://github.com/kimhyunmook/OAuth-Connections-Viewer/releases">